OpenCloudHub/gh-actions-local-runner/README.md

 #### Store in GitHub Secrets

 1. Copy the base64-encoded output
-2. Go to your repository `Settings > Secrets and variables > Actions`
+2. Go to your organisation or repository `Settings > Secrets and variables > Actions`
 3. Click `New repository secret`
 4. Name: `KUBE_CONFIG`
 5. Value: Paste the base64 string